 Without proper attention to the person inside, the spirit and the psyche, mental health issues can manifest themselves into other destructive behaviors and addictions.
 While the body heals from surgery, new construction of mind and heart is in order.
 Repair and

 healing must occur and the whole person must be seen, acknowledged, known, treated.

 Recovery from bariatric surgery requires long-term commitments, particularly to the individual represented in your body – the individual at the core – under the complications and anxieties a disorder presents.

 BARIATRIC PATIENTS HAVE THE POTENTIAL FOR CROSS ADDICTION, ESPECIALLY ALCOHOLISM

 The utility of food, substances, gambling, shopping, pornography and screen time lead to dysregulation and maladaptive behaviors.
 The cues and habits in each communicate with the body, through some of the same neurological pathways.
 The dopamine and epinephrine response from these mental, emotional and physical relationships may lead to cross addictions that demand an intensive, integrated approach.
 Some habits are retrained in 21 days or less.
 Some require clinical care in a 24-hour supportive residential setting.
-There are certain risk factors that can increase the chance of developing
+There are certain risk factors that can increase the chance of developing a cross addiction:

 Regular consumption of alcohol before bariatric surgery

 History of chronic pain/overuse of narcotics for pain management

 History of self-sabotaging tendencies or suicidal thoughts